Widening access offers

-We don’t look at factors such as gender, ethnicity, parental occupation or whether you’ve attended a state or independent school/college when making widening access offers.
+We don’t look at factors such as specific protected characteristics (for example sex, disability or race) or parental occupation when making widening access offers.

 What about other barriers that you might have faced?

 We only use the factors listed above when making widening access offers.
 However, you may feel that you have other extenuating circumstances that you want us to be aware of, under the University’s “Challenging Circumstances” policy.
 Although we can’t guarantee that our admissions teams will be able to take these into account, you can still ask your UCAS referee to outline these in your UCAS reference.
 You may also want to follow this up with further information by contacting undergraduate admissions.

-Even if you aren’t eligible for extra consideration, we may be able to offer you some extra support if you become a student with us, if you feel you need it.
+Even if you don’t meet the criteria outlined here, we may be able to offer you some extra support if you become a student with us.
 For example, we are able to provide extra advice and guidance for student carers and estranged students:

 When you apply to the University through UCAS, we use the information that you’ve provided on your application to see if any of the factors listed above apply to you.

 If you are care experienced, it’s really important that you answer that question on your UCAS application.
-(Our admissions team might get in touch with you to ask for a bit more information about your care experience: don’t worry, they only need very basic information from you.)
+(Our admissions team might get in touch with you to ask for more information about your care experience: don’t worry, they only need very basic information from you.)